Sign Up & Get 10% Off! | Free Shipping on Orders Over €150 | Pay in Easy Installments!

 How to spot fake Stone Island

 Recognized around the world, the Stone Island brand has become so popular that certain abuses have come to light through counterfeiting.
 Victim of its success, the Italian brand is nevertheless trying to curb this phenomenon by providing its products with an authentication code.
-These efforts do not prevent the presence of counterfeit products on the market.
+These efforts do not prevent the presence of fake items on the market.
 So how to spot a fake Stone Island?
-This is a question we will try to answer in this article.
+This is a question we will try to answer in this article, focusing on what makes a real and authentic piece stand out.

 As mentioned earlier, Stone Island is fighting hard against counterfeiting.
-To this end, the trademark has introduced important measures to limit fraudulent reproductions as much as possible.
+To this end, the brand has introduced important measures to limit fraudulent reproductions as much as possible.

-But in addition to this information, these labels include the addition of a unique authentication number on all Stone clothing.
-These measures are reinforced by Certilogo's technology, which allows customers to instantly verify the origin of each Stone Island product.
+But in addition to this information, these labels include the addition of a unique authentication number on all Stone Island clothing.
+These measures are reinforced by Certilogo's technology, commonly referred to as Certi, which allows customers to instantly verify the origin of each Stone Island product.
+This secure system helps users save time and money by avoiding fake items sold at a misleading price.

 How to avoid the trap of Stone Island counterfeiting

 Let it be said that the measures taken by the compass rose do not totally eliminate the problem.
-All the more so since the factories behind the Stone Island counterfeits are becoming more and more efficient in reproduction.
-So, if we were to give you a first piece of advice, it would be to buy Stone Island from an official dealer.
+All the more so since the factories behind the Stone Island fake garments are becoming more and more efficient in reproduction, including details like zip finishes or stitching precision.
+So, if we were to give you a first piece of advice, it would be to buy Stone Island from an official dealer or a trusted online sale view site offering the best items.

-If you are buying a second hand garment, make sure that the fabric is not too damaged because if it has not been washed properly as stated on the garment's label, it can show.
-If you're not sure how to do this, don't hesitate to follow the advice in our article How Do You Wash A Stone Island Sweater to maximize the life of your garment.
+If you are buying a second hand garment, make sure that the cotton fabric is not too damaged, because if it has not been washed properly as stated on the garment's label, it can show.
+If you're not sure how to do this, don't hesitate to follow the advice in our article How Do You Wash A Stone Island Sweater to maximize the life of your piece and preserve its quality and original color.

-The sweater remains to this day one of the most counterfeit pieces at Stone Island.
+The sweatshirt remains to this day one of the most counterfeit pieces at Stone Island.
 Here are our tips that will help each and every one of you during an authentication.
-In order to recognize a fake Stone Island sweater, it is imperative that you check the entire piece and leave no stone unturned.
-Our tips for authenticating a sweatshirt are:
+In order to recognize a fake Stone Island sweatshirt, it is imperative that you check the entire piece and leave no stone unturned.
+Our tips for authenticating a hoodie or sweater are based on several different visual and material cues.

 - Check the authentication code